irickman/wedding/_details/wedding-weekend-info.md

 ![brunch](/assets/img/brunch.jpg)

-######  9:30 am | TBD park
+######  9:30 am | Fairweather Park (right by the ferry dock) [204 Front St, Friday Harbor, WA 98250](https://maps.app.goo.gl/fr389fbrZwoEPvrP9)

 Whew!
 We’re hungry for baked goods, are you?
-We’ll gather outside near Friday Harbor for some bites as we compare notes about the best dance moves from the night before.
+We’ll gather outside near the ferry dock in Friday Harbor for some bites as we compare notes about the best dance moves from the night before.
+You'll be able to grab a bite before hopping on the ferry or float plane or however else you're getting off the island!